ronaldewatts/fiji-projects/README.md

 This plugin analyzes images by measuring the individual color channels while applying the threshold from a `Positive Control.tif` image and the mean from a `Negative Control.tif` image.
 It writes a report called `FluorescenceIntensity_{Root Directory}_{Timestamp}.csv` in the root directory that was processed.

+### WGA Mask

+This plugin manipulates and analyzes images to measure and capture Total CALR and WGA-Mask CLR.
+It writes a report called
+`WGAMask_{Root Directory}_{Timestamp}.csv` in the root directory that was processed.
+It also saves CALR and WGA images in the image directories based on the 2 slices per image.
+These are saved as PNG files.